 Brown sugar brings a gentle sweetness that pairs well with the spices.
 It’s softer and less intense than white sugar, adding a caramel-like richness.
 Adjust the amount to your liking, but even just a small amount enhances the flavors beautifully.

-A splash of vanilla extract ties everything together, adding a subtle, creamy note that rounds out the spices and citrus.
+A few drops of vanilla extract ties everything together, adding a subtle, creamy note that rounds out the spices and citrus.

-Ingredients for making one serving of Orange Cinnamon Milk Tea:
+Ingredients for making an Orange Cinnamon Milk Tea:

 - 1 cup of water

-- Peel of 1/2 orange (save some for garnish)
+- Orange peel, of about 1/2 an orange (save some for garnish)

 - 1 cinnamon stick